CSCfi/csc-user-guide/docs/computing/system.md

 In addition to the compute nodes above, Puhti has two login nodes with 40 cores and 2900 GiB [local disk](disk.md#login-nodes) each.

-!!! warning "Important"
-    The login nodes can be used for **light** pre- and postprocessing, compiling applications and moving data.
-All other tasks are to be done in the compute nodes using the [batch job system](running/getting-started.md).
-	Programs not adhering to these rules will be terminated without warning.
-	Note that compute nodes can be used also [interactively](running/interactive-usage.md)

 ### Storage